robbiebarrat/twitter-contest-enterer/README.md

      https://www.digitalocean.com/community/tutorials/how-to-authenticate-a-python-application-with-twitter-using-tweepy-on-ubuntu-14-04

 # Progress
 I just looked at the last 20 things it has retweeted, and it retweeted 18 'good' tweets, and only 2 'bad' ones.
 A 'good' tweet is one that is a "Retweet for a chance to win"-type tweet, while a 'bad' tweet is a tweet that isn't a contest.
-I'd say that a good to bad tweet ratio of 18:2 is pretty great.
+I'd say that 90% valid retweets is pretty great.

 # Terms of use
 Feel free to do whatever with it, but if you get in trouble with Twitter you'd better not get me in trouble too.